anggrdwjy/cacti-setup-fastmode/README.md

    /___/\__/\__/\_,_/ .__/ /_/  \_,_/___|__/_/_/_/\___/\_,_/\__/
                    /_/

-      Version: 1.0.3 - 06/01/2025
+      Version: 1.0.4 - 06/01/2025
       Developer: https://github.com/anggrdwjy
-      Support OS : Ubuntu 24.04 - 24.10                      	         "
+      Support OS : Ubuntu 24.04 - 24.10

 ```

 ## Information

-Before using this program, make sure to install `git` to maximize the program.
+Before using this program, make sure to update the repository 'sudo apt update' and install git 'sudo apt install git -y' to maximize the running of the program.
 I am not responsible for any consequences caused by this program.
-It is recommended to use this script when the new server is installed with minimal 2CPU.
-RAM 4GB and Disk 20GB.
-This program has been tested on Ubuntu 24.04 - 24.10.
+It is recommended to use this script when a new server is installed with a minimum of 2CPUs.
+4GB RAM and 20GB Disk.
+The program has been tested on Ubuntu 24.04 - 24.10.

 ## Features
 * Setup Fastmode